derekvawdrey/r-place-pixel-map/docs/notes.md

 ## CSS

-You can use HSL for color
+You can use HSL for color.
+Ensure that you organize your files well so that it doesnt become spaget hell.